belgif/thematic/person/documentation/Meeting_Report_Business_Workshop.md

 - CBE acts mainly as a data consumer
 - Administrative access to entity data: name, surname, address (from National Register)

-**For more information we refer to the consolidated slidedeck on slide: 23-27**
+> **ℹ️ Info: For more information we refer to the consolidated slidedeck on slide: 23-27**

 ### 4. BOSA - Liesbet D'hondt